diazfabio18/Control-System-access-SUBE/README.md

 # Control System access SUBE
-#### Control System for access to different places, using the unique identificator of each SUBE target and Arduino software.
+#### Control System for access to different places, using the unique identificator of each SUBE card and Arduino software.

 ![tarjeta SUBE](/img/sube-tarjeta.jpeg)

  Description
  ===============
- The system of argentinien transport utilies the SUBE target for each people.
+ The system of argentinien transport utilies the SUBE card for each people.
 Therefore, each people have an unique identificator can use in a registry for differets actions.
 In this case, we used like access control.

  This software have a database with CRUD operators (Create, Read, Update, Delete), so much of manual way like by a RFID lector.